Everything Is Terrible by Alex Vellis

 There was only one poem I didn’t quite get on with, which was ‘First Drafts Of Emails Written To Ex-Girlfriends,’ and that was purely because I don’t much go in for love poetry of any variety.
 It was another well-written piece, but it felt a little desperate to me, rather than being a poem about the loss of someone who has been loved.
 I felt that the poem could have used a slightly more delicate touch, rather than being quite so intense, but nevertheless it was an excellent piece.

 This book was amazing.
 I knew to expect good things, but Alex completely transfixed me.
 I made the mistake of reading this on the train to work and was reduced to a blubbering mess!
 I felt incredibly sorry for the broken five-year-old boy, wanted to hug the awkward adult he’s become, and just loved every second.
 It’s a huge rollercoaster ride that will take you on a personal journey, and it was worth every tear.
 An incredible debut.

 Available under the Thanet Writers Education Policy

 Mother of one, mental health carer and author.
-Jess loves books of all kinds, and does her best to bring worlds to life.
+Nicola loves books of all kinds, and does her best to bring worlds to life.